Day 1

 This session will explore Indigenous data governance and stewardship principles as well as data sharing experiences in public health.

-Exploring Tools for Equitable Data Sharing
+Breakout session: Exploring Tools for Equitable Data Sharing

 The COVID-19 pandemic has highlighted the need for more frameworks and tools for ethical and equitable data and benefit sharing.
 This session will enable participants to evaluate some selected resources in breakout groups and discussions.